sbabic/swupdate/doc/source/handlers.rst

 There is a handler ubiswap that allow one to do an atomic swap for several ubi volume after all the images were flashed.
-This handler is a script for the point of view of swudate, so the node that provide it the data should be added in the section scripts.
+This handler is a script for the point of view of SWUpdate, so the node that provide it the data should be added in the section scripts.

 ::